ccp84/go_north/README.md

 ![Level decrease](documentation/decrease.png)

 The final `else` statement means none of the above conditions were met, so the level cannot be increased and no lives remain.
-Unfortunatly that means game over this time.
+Unfortunately, that means game over this time.
 The relevant message is displayed on screen and the user is given the option to start a new game:

 ![Death](documentation/no_lives.png)

+### main() function

+Main is the first function called when the program is run and initiates gameplay.
+It first calls `display_title_screen()` to welcome users to the game.
+Next, `verify_username()` is called to set the player's name for the game and lastly `verify_first_choice()` begins the game.

 ### build_story() function